CocoLi7777/dashboard/README.md

 ### Highlights

-- Vanila JavaScript instead of framework to reduce the script size and for the performance.
+- Vanila JavaScript in the front-end instead of framework to reduce the script size and for the performance.
 - Getting data from third-party API service and updating dashboard automatically.
 - Using [csvjson](https://csvjson.com/) to convert data formats.
 - Using [Chart.js](https://www.chartjs.org/) to visualize the data.
 - Responsive UI using [Bulma](https://bulma.io/), mobile friendly.
 - Date format and timezone using [Momont](https://momentjs.com/).
+- Loading animation solution using only HTML & CSS.
 - Setup Continuous Deployment using Github and [Heroku](https://www.heroku.com/), having continuously improvement to the application.

 ### Performance Optimization

 ​

+## Prerequisites

+1. Node.js - Download and Install Node.js.
+You can also follow this gist for a quick and easy way to install Node.js and npm

+2. NPM - Install NPM for all dependencies both in server and client.

+## Quick Start

+Install dependencies for server npm install

-### Run locally
+## Running locally

-Pure front-end application with vanilla JavaScript, no need to setup the server, any http server can host the application or it can be run directly in browser.
-For local development, recommend [VSCode Live Server](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer)
+Run the client & server
+npm start

 ## FAQ